 160 Cooper Road

 Drive time: 30+ minutes

 This is the closest indoor water park to the Main Line and Philadelphia area, just over the bridge to New Jersey.
 You’ll find indoor attractions (and some outdoor) that are open all year long.
 Float along the Nile Mile or race your friend in the Snake Eyes tubes.
-You can fit the whole family in the Mount Kilimanjaro tubes, or maybe you just want to rent a cabana and sib a margarita by the pool.
+You can fit the whole family in the Mount Kilimanjaro tubes, or maybe you just want to rent a cabana and sip a margarita by the pool.
 This enormous indoor water park – complete with arcade and bar – will make you feel like you’re on vacation.
-We love the idea so much, we had to go check it out for ourselves.
-Check out this video tour of Sahara Sam’s Indoor Water Park:
+We love the idea so much, we had to check it out ourselves.
+Watch this video tour of Sahara Sam’s Indoor Water Park:

 1 Great Wolf Drive